alitghomi/Gh_Analyze_Slope/README.md

 ### Notes
 - It won't work with overhangs
-- It works with multiple geometeries.
+- It works with multiple geometries.
 - All visualizations are adjustable